aquasecurity/kube-hunter/README.md

 By default, kube-hunter will open an interactive session, in which you will be able to select one of the following scan options.
 You can also specify the scan option manually from the command line.
 These are your options:

 1. **Remote scanning**

 To specify remote machines for hunting, select option 1 or use the `--remote` option.
 Example:
 `./kube-hunter.py --remote some.node.com`

 2. **Interface scanning**

-To specify interface scanning, you can use the `--interface` option. (this will scan all of the machine's network interfaces) Example:
+To specify interface scanning, you can use the `--interface` option (this will scan all of the machine's network interfaces).
+Example:
 `./kube-hunter.py --interface`

 3. **Network scanning**

 To specify a specific CIDR to scan, use the `--cidr` option.
 Example:
 `./kube-hunter.py --cidr 192.168.0.0/24`

 ### Active Hunting

 Active hunting is an option in which kube-hunter will exploit vulnerabilities it finds, to explore for further vulnerabilities.
-The main difference between normal and active hunting is that a normal hunt will never change state of the cluster, while active hunting can potentially do state-changing operations on the cluster, **which could be harmful**.
+The main difference between normal and active hunting is that a normal hunt will never change the state of the cluster, while active hunting can potentially do state-changing operations on the cluster, **which could be harmful**.

 By default, kube-hunter does not do active hunting.
 To active hunt a cluster, use the `--active` flag.
 Example:
 `./kube-hunter.py --remote some.domain.com --active`